 More Than a Body: Your Body Is an Instrument, Not an Ornament by Dr. Lexie Kite and Dr. Lindsay Kite

 Society is obsessed with image — and a specific image, at that.
-Dr. Lexie Kite and Dr. Lindsay Kite set out to offer alternative visions on what health and happiness look like within.
+Dr. Lexie Kite and Dr. Lindsay Kite set out to offer alternative visions of what health and happiness look like within.
 They explore self-compassion that goes beyond surface-level “body positivity.”

-Robyn Conley Downs tackles a “radically simple and ridiculously doable” approach to wellness, offering a refreshing look at what wellness looks like to each and every person uniquely.
+Robyn Conley Downs tackles a “radically simple and ridiculously doable” approach to wellness, offering a refreshing look at what wellness looks like to each person uniquely.
 “Wellness doesn’t have to be about getting more done,” Downs tells rē•spin.
-“Instead it can be about making space for nurturing, sustainable activities that ground you and help you feel connected, focused, and leading to a life that feels good — because it’s designed by you.
-When you clear your plate of all the ‘shoulds,’ you have more space to actually feel good.”
+“Instead, it can be about making space for nurturing, sustainable activities that ground you and help you feel connected, focused, and lead to a good life — because you design it.
+Then, when you clear your plate of all the ‘shoulds,’ you have more space to actually feel good.”

 Every Body Yoga: Let Go of Fear, Get On the Mat, Love Your Body by Jessamyn Stanley

 This book is all about breaking stereotypes.
-Jessamyn Stanley, a yogi with a career as an internationally recognized yoga teacher, combines her knowledge of yoga with her ability to share her story, getting vulnerable in order to bring a body-positive approach to yoga for every reader.
-The book provides tips to current yogis looking for motivation and ways to rē-fresh their practices, as well as how-to’s on the basic postures and sequences to practice at home for beginners, all rounded out with an overarching message of body acceptance.
+Jessamyn Stanley, a yogi with a career as an internationally recognized yoga teacher, combines her knowledge of yoga with her ability to share her story, getting vulnerable to bring a body-positive approach to yoga for every reader.
+The book provides tips to current yogis looking for motivation and ways to rē-fresh their practices and how-to’s on the basic postures and sequences to practice at home for beginners, all rounded out with an overarching message of body acceptance.